Adapting your home: managing cognitive impairment and behaviour that challenges

 Highlight key items and supplies

-Keep essential items in view - for example: cup, kettle, and tea bags - out on the kitchen worktop, or alternatively you can use a shelf or glass fronted cupboard.
-Use see-through jars for coffee, tea, and sugar.
+If it is safe to do so, keep essential items in view, out on the kitchen worktop, or alternatively you can use a shelf or glass-fronted cupboard.
+For example, items such as a cup, kettle, and tea bags.
+You can also use see-through jars for coffee, tea, and sugar.
 Labelling drawers and the fridge to draw attention to essential supplies is also helpful.

 Conceal and secure storage of hazardous substances